THE CREATIVE THERAPY GROUP

 GUIDED MEDITATION

+Creative Therapy has proven to be highly effective for improving mental health by providing a creative outlet for individuals to express thoughts & feelings which may be otherwise difficult to articulate, making it a powerful bridge between the subconscious & external world.
+This process allows for the safe exploration of vulnerable emotions & facilitates a journey of deep healing & self-discovery.
 A meta-analysis published in The Arts in Psychotherapy found that art therapy resulted in a 37% reduction in symptoms of depression and anxiety (Haeyen et al., 2018).
 Additionally, a study from the American Journal of Public Health highlighted that engaging in creative activities like painting or drawing improves mental well-being, reduces stress levels, and fosters resilience, with participants reporting a 41% increase in positive emotions (Stuckey & Nobel, 2010).
 Moreover, art therapy supports trauma recovery by helping individuals express difficult emotions and process experiences in a safe, non-verbal way (NIH News in Health).

 A study published in JAMA Psychiatry revealed that participants in group therapy experienced a 45% reduction in symptoms of depression and anxiety over 12 weeks (Kobak et al., 2020).
 Another study from The Lancet Psychiatry reported that 80% of clients felt less isolated after joining a support group, highlighting its positive impact on social connectedness and emotional support (Bower, 2021).
 Group therapy also fosters interpersonal learning and empathy, leading to improved self-esteem and coping mechanisms, which enhances overall mental well-being (NIH News in Health)